killop/anything_about_game/README.md

 * [Morpeh](https://github.com/X-Crew/Morpeh) ECS Framework for Unity Game Engine.
 * https://github.com/hdmmY/BillionsUnit
 * [NanoECS](https://github.com/SinyavtsevIlya/NanoECS)  c#-Unity ECS framework
+* [Unity ECS EntityBuilder](https://github.com/actionk/ECSEntityBuilder) This project is a wrapper around Unity ECS entities that allows one to simplify the process of creating / modifying entities.
 * [LeoECS](https://github.com/Leopotam/ecs) LeoECS is a fast Entity Component System (ECS) Framework powered by C# with optional integration to Unity
 * [unity-entity-component-system](https://github.com/elraccoone/unity-entity-component-system) A better approach to game design that allows you to concentrate on the actual problems you are solving: the data and behavior that make up your game.
 By moving from object-oriented to data-oriented design it will be easier for you to reuse the code and easier for others to understand and work on it.
 #### Python